 Texas Transportation Codes address entering and exiting highways: drivers on access roads or feeder roads must yield the right of way to vehicles entering feeder roads and exiting highways – see Section 545.154.
 Drivers entering or crossing a highway from an alley, private road, business, or driveway must yield to traffic on the highway, according to Section 545.155.

-If you or someone you know needs help with an injury case, call (972) 599 4100 for a free consultation and strategy session.
+If you or someone you know needs help from a car crash lawyer in Dallas, call (972) 599 4100 for a free consultation and strategy session.
 A summary of your case, identification of the legal issues involved in your case, and identification of those legal issues that will help maximize your recovery in your case are all part of the strategy session.
 We will email you a copy of this strategy session for your records.

 WHAT DOES A LAWYER CHARGE FOR A PERSONAL INJURY CASE IN AN ACCIDENT?